 It’s a good mantra to have no matter what, but it’s especially helpful when it comes to getting through 40 weeks of pregnancy.

-“I found looking ahead at the upcoming weeks and months completely overwhelming and felt impossible,” says Krista Fuerst, who experienced two first-trimester miscarriages and the preterm loss of her twins at 22 weeks.
+“I found looking ahead at the upcoming weeks and months completely overwhelming, and it felt impossible,” says Krista Fuerst, who experienced two first-trimester miscarriages and the preterm loss of her twins at 22 weeks.
 “Taking each day as it came and focusing on the now was helpful.”

 Texas-based mom Claire Peterson says she also takes it a day at a time.